NAMASTE SOLAR BLOG

 What’s the difference between a tax credit and a deduction?

-According to H&R Block, when you receive a tax credit, it reduces your tax amount and provides you with a larger refund of your withholding.
-This is opposed to a deduction which can only lower your taxable income and the tax rate that is used to calculate your tax.
-Since the ITC is a tax credit, not a deduction, it results in a larger monetary benefit to a homeowner.
+According to H&R Block, when you receive a tax credit, it reduces the taxes you owe dollar for dollar and can provide you with a larger refund of your withholding.
+A deduction lowers your taxable income and the value is quantified by your effective tax rate.
+Since the federal ITC is a credit, not a deduction, it results in a larger monetary benefit for our customers.

-What is happening with the federal solar tax credit?
+What is happening with the federal Investment Tax Credit?

 What’s the difference between the commercial and residential solar tax credit qualifiers?

-If I get solar panels on my rental property, does it qualify for the federal solar tax credit?
+If I get solar panels on my rental property, does it qualify for the federal Investment Tax Credit?

 While the property doesn’t have to be your primary residence, according to Turbo Tax, you can’t claim the residential solar tax credit for installing solar panels at any rental units you own.
 However, your rental property may be eligible for the business ITC under IRC Section 48, according to the U.S. Department of Energy.